wazzywael/starling-roundup/README.md

 - ✅ Displays status updates for each step
 - ✅ Fully typed using TypeScript
 - ✅ Handles API errors gracefully
+- ✅ Automated testing with Vitest and GitHub Actions
+- ✅ Test coverage reporting

 ---